tianderturpijn/OMS/ServiceBusDev/README.md

 **Updates in this version:**
 + Added monitoring of Topics
-+ Updated for removing view and tile in Log Analytics
++ Enabled removal of the view and solution in the Ibiza portal (under resource group properties)
 + Changed artifactsLocationSasToken to a variable instead of a parameter

 ## Prerequisites